KTala9/postcss-svgicon/readme.md

-# Postcss SVGIcon
+# PostCSS SVGIcon

 ## Colour and access SVG files easily in css.

-This Postcss plugin does three things:
+This PostCSS plugin does three things:

 * Lets you define a directory of svgs as your icons folder.
 * Lets you easily access and color these svgs in your css.